jharris319/shareDrive/README.md

 shareDrive
 ==========

-A network drive mapping application written in C# utilizing PInvoke.
+A network drive mapping application written in C#.

-I will be using this project mainly as an introduction to C# and the process of using PInvoke to utilize Windows DLLs.
+#### Overview ####

+shareDrive utilizes DLLImport from InteropServices to call methods from mpr.dll.
+A form is presented to the user requesting login credentials which are then used to invoke WNetAddConnection2.
+A sleeper form is called and remains open while the user is accessing the shared resources.
+Upon closing the sleeper window, WNetCancelConnection2 is invoked to disconnect the mapped network drives and shareDrive terminates.